 The most common way to eat on a keto diet is following a 5% carbohydrates, 70% fat and 25% protein macronutrient distribution.
 This is also recommended by our registered dietitians, who prepared easy to follow 21-Day Keto Meal Plans for you.

 Another way to do keto is by calculating your daily intake of net carbs (vs. calculating other macros like protein and fat as well).
 Net carb limit to reach ketosis varies from person to person but generally, it is a maximum of 20g – 50g of net carbs per day.

 Counting all the macros or even just the net carbs can be really overwhelming, especially in the beginning when you are already going through a tough phase of adjusting your body to a new lifestyle without carbs.
 If you want to take this out of your plate and have all figured out for you — check out our 3-week Keto Fasting Meal Plans with simple delicious recipes.

 When combined together, keto and intermittent fasting create a powerhouse of fat burning within your body.
-And this is not just science speaking — we’ve seen hundreds of people achieving desired intermittent fasting results much faster with a keto diet.
+And this is not just science speaking — we’ve seen hundreds of people achieving great keto and intermittent fasting results.

 So how to do intermittent fasting on keto?
 Combining keto and intermittent fasting is all about putting in place an 8-hour eating window (or other depending on your fasting schedule) and ensuring that you stick to the required carbohydrate, protein, and fat distributions to remain in ketosis.